-Change the match criteria for a MAC rule To change the match criteria for a MAC rule:
+You can change the match criteria for an existing MAC rule.

+To change the match criteria for a MAC rule:
-- 1. Launch a web browser.

-- 2. In the address field of your web browser, enter the IP address of the switch.
-The login page displays.
+- 1. Launch a web browser. - 2.
+In the address field of your web browser, enter the IP address of the switch.

-- 3. Click the Main UI Login button.